Clifford the Big Red Dog (2019 TV series)

-It was released on December 6, 2019, on Amazon Prime Video, and premiered a day later on PBS Kids.
-The second part of season 1 was released on February 7, 2020.
-The executive producers of the show include Jennifer Oxley, best known for co-creating Peg + Cat, and Vince Commisso of 9 Story Media Group.
+The series was released on December 6, 2019 on Amazon Prime Video, consisting of the first half of the season, and premiered on linear television the day after on PBS Kids.
+The second half of season 1 was released on February 7, 2020.

 The series revolves around Emily Elizabeth Howard, a young girl who owns Clifford, a big red dog who can speak to her for the first time since the late 1980s-early 1990s direct-to-video series.
 Together the two friends explore their island home, Birdwell Island, and embark on adventures.

+Several characters from the previous iteration, including both Emily Elizabeth and Clifford's friends, are excised from the reboot, with new characters Samantha, Jack, Pablo, Tucker, and Bailey assuming similar roles.
+The 2000 series' format is additionally overhauled, as some segments are either replaced or significantly changed to accommodate the differences in production.